willnorris/imageproxy/README.md

 certainly want to modify that upstart script to suit your desired configuration.

+## Deploying to Heroku ##

+It's easy to vendorize the dependencies with `Godep` and deploy to Heroku.
+Take a look at [this GitHub repo](https://github.com/oreillymedia/prototype-imageproxy)

 ## Docker ##

 A docker image is available at [`willnorris/imageproxy`](https://registry.hub.docker.com/u/willnorris/imageproxy/dockerfile/).